ruitaiS/ruitais.github.io/src/content/projects/bible-rnn.md

+### Intro

-This is a character level LSTM Recurrent Neural Network trained on the Bible as a text corpus, written in pytorch and served clientside within the web browser via ONNX web runtime.
+This is a lightweight character level [LSTM](https://en.wikipedia.org/wiki/Long_short-term_memory) Recurrent Neural Network trained on the Bible as a text corpus.
+Data processing, model implementation, and model training are done in Python using Pandas and PyTorch.
+Matplotlib was used for initial data exploration and visualization of training metrics as part of model fine-tuning.
+After several development iterations, the finalized computation graph is exported to [ONNX](https://docs.pytorch.org/docs/stable/onnx.html) format, allowing it to be served to the client for in-browser inference via the [`onnxruntime-web`](https://onnxruntime.ai/docs/) Javascript library.

+The final model package (comprising the `.onnx` model file, model vocabulary and metadata assets, and the embedded JS code needed to sample from the model) comes in at under `22mb`.

+You can find the PyTorch code for this model, as well as some of my other language modelling projects, in this [GitHub Repository](https://github.com/ruitaiS/language_models).

+[TODO]
+- Time to load
+- Time per token
+- Training eval metrics

+### Model Architecture

+### Dataset

+### Finetuning

+###

+ exported to the [] `.onnx` format, where it is served client-side written in pytorch and served clientside within the web browser via ONNX web runtime.

 The original text starts with the book name, followed by a tab character, and ending with the newline character, which proved to be very useful as it allowed clear delineations between the start of each verse, the book and verse strings, and the end of the verse.